 ||Engraved music spread quickly: Florence 1581, Rome 1586, England 1612, Netherlands 1615, France and Germany 1620.|

 effect can be experienced by drawing after an upside down portrait.

 This setup causes a decomposement of prejudices about what you see and

 results in mindfulness for details and better proportions which

 contribute to a good resemblance.

-	The many carefree breaks in Michelangelo's book at the end of the staves at a section of a bar seems

-	to show that the etcher or the original scribe did not bother much or had an eye for the overall
+The many carefree breaks in Michelangelo's book at the end of the staves at a section of a bar seems to show that the etcher or the original scribe did not bother much or had an eye for the layout.

-	planning of the page layout.

-	A curious case of breaks occur in the pieces of Michelangelo in the anthology by Besard: there is

-	plenty enough space for whole measures to be written out.
-Can these breaks be explained by copying

-	the breaks after an original ten stave manuscript?
+A curious case of breaks occur in the pieces of Michelangelo in the anthology by Besard: there is plenty enough space for whole measures to be written out.
+Can these breaks be explained by copying the breaks after an original ten stave manuscript?